emberjs/rfcs/text/0298-deprecate-component-lifecycle-events.md

 ### Codemod

 A codemod will be provided to allow automatic conversion of event listeners to use the lifecycle hook methods directly.
+It will also ensure that `this._super` is called in all of the methods.

 ## Drawbacks